10110111/geeqie/README.md

 to the [mailing list](https://lists.sourceforge.net/lists/listinfo/geeqie-devel) and/or to [Github](https://github.com/BestImageViewer/geeqie/issues)

-For more info see: http://www.geeqie.org/
+For more info see: <http://www.geeqie.org/>

-Please send any question or suggestions to geeqie-devel@lists.sourceforge.net or open an issue on Github (https://github.com/BestImageViewer/geeqie/issues)
+Please send any question or suggestions to <geeqie-devel@lists.sourceforge.net> or open an issue on <https://github.com/BestImageViewer/geeqie/issues>

 # README contents:

 * Requirements
 * Notes and changes for this release
+* Downloading
 * Installation
 * Description / Features
-* Documentation (keyboard shortcuts)
-* Editor command macros
-* Additional comments
-* Translation status
-* Credits

 ## Requirements